-The Company was named as a defendant in a \$3,414,000 lawsuit relating to the NWest transactions (see note 6) by a third party relating to certain provisions made between NWest and this third party.
+The Company was named as a defendant in a \$3,414,000 lawsuit relating to seismic data which the litigant, Geophysical Services Inc. claims was disclosed by NWest Oil & Gas Inc. ("NWest") to the Company when the Company acquired certain acreage from NWest in a prior year.
 Management believes the claim to be frivolous towards the Company and without merit.
-No loss provision has been recorded as a result.
+The Company has filed a Summary Dismissal Application with the Alberta Court.
+A date for hearing of this Application has not been set.
+No loss provision has been recorded.